A Tutorial on Thompson Sampling: Introduction

 This problem is conceptually similar to the Bernoulli bandit in Example \ref{ex:bernoulli}, but here the number of actions is the number of paths in the graph, which generally scales exponentially in the number of edges.
 This raises substantial challenges.
 For moderate sized graphs, trying each possible path would require a prohibitive number of samples, and algorithms that require enumerating and searching through the set of all paths to reach a decision will be computationally intractable.
 An efficient approach therefore needs to leverage the statistical and computational structure of problem.

 In this model, the agent observes the travel time along each edge traversed in a given period.
 Other feedback models are also natural: the agent might start a timer as she leaves home and checks it once she arrives, effectively only tracking the total travel time of the chosen path.
 This is closer to the Bernoulli bandit model, where only the realized reward (or cost) of the chosen arm was observed.
 We have also taken the random edge-delays $y_{t,e}$ to be independent, conditioned on $\theta_e$.
 A more realistic model might treat these as correlated random variables, reflecting that neighboring roads are likely to be congested at the same time.
 Rather than design a specialized algorithm for each possible statistical model, we seek a general approach to exploration that accommodates flexible modeling and works for a broad array of problems.
-We will see that Thompson sampling accommodates such flexible modeling, and offers an elegant and efficient approach to exploration in a wide range of structured decision problems, including the shortest path problem described here. \end{example} Thompson sampling was first proposed in 1933 \cite{thompson1933, thompson1935theory} for allocating experimental effort in two-armed bandit problems arising in clinical trials.
-The algorithm was large largely ignored in the academic literature until recently, although it was independently rediscovered several times in the interim \cite{wyatt1997exploration, strens2000bayesian} as an effective heuristic.
+We will see that Thompson sampling accommodates such flexible modeling, and offers an elegant and efficient approach to exploration in a wide range of structured decision problems, including the shortest path problem described here. \end{example} Thompson sampling -- also known as {\it posterior sampling} and {\it probability matching} -- was first proposed in 1933 \citep{thompson1933, thompson1935theory} for allocating experimental effort in two-armed bandit problems arising in clinical trials.
+The algorithm was largely ignored in the academic literature until recently, although it was independently rediscovered several times in the interim \citep{wyatt1997exploration, strens2000bayesian} as an effective heuristic.
 Now, more than eight decades after it was introduced, Thompson sampling has seen a surge of interest among industry practitioners and academics.
-This was spurred partly by two influential articles that displayed the algorithm's strong empirical performance \cite{chapelle2011empirical, scott2010modern}.
+This was spurred partly by two influential articles that displayed the algorithm's strong empirical performance \citep{chapelle2011empirical, scott2010modern}.
 In the subsequent five years, the literature on Thompson sampling has grown rapidly.
-Adaptations of Thompson sampling have now been successfully applied in a wide variety of domains, including revenue management \cite{ferreira2016online}, marketing \cite{schwartz2017customer}, Monte Carlo tree search \cite{bai2013bayesian}, A/B testing \cite{graepel2010web}, Internet advertising \cite{graepel2010web, agarwal2013computational, agarwal2014laser}, recommendation systems \cite{kawale2015efficient}, hyperparameter tuning \cite{kandasamy2017asynchronous}, and arcade games \cite{osband2016deep}; and have been used at several companies, including Microsoft \cite{graepel2010web}, Google \cite{scott2010modern, scott2015multi}, LinkedIn \cite{agarwal2013computational,agarwal2014laser}, Twitter, Netflix, and Adobe.
+Adaptations of Thompson sampling have now been successfully applied in a wide variety of domains, including revenue management \citep{ferreira2016online}, marketing \citep{schwartz2017customer}, web site optimization \citep{hill2017}, Monte Carlo tree search \citep{bai2013bayesian}, A/B testing \citep{graepel2010web}, Internet advertising \citep{graepel2010web, agarwal2013computational, agarwal2014laser}, recommendation systems \citep{kawale2015efficient}, hyperparameter tuning \citep{kandasamy2018parallel}, and arcade games \citep{osband2016deep}; and have been used at several companies, including Adobe, Amazon \citep{hill2017}, Facebook, Google \citep{scott2010modern, scott2015multi}, LinkedIn \citep{agarwal2013computational,agarwal2014laser}, Microsoft \citep{graepel2010web}, Netflix, and Twitter.